 Pattern 4, cross the rear tires to front

 A slight variation on pattern 3.
 The rear tires are crossed to the front, rather than fronts crossed to rear.
 Some manufactures recommend this pattern.
-It can also be useful when the rear tires become chopped or worn in spots.
+It can be useful when the rear tires become slightly chopped or worn in spots.
+Again, severe wear or chopping will NOT be corrected by tire rotation.

 Tire inflation and proper wheel alignment are also very important to tire life.
 For more information please see the AGCO Automotive Detailed Topics on Tire Inflation, The AGCO Way and Wheel Alignment Myths.